JereKuusela/valheim-upgrade_world/publish/README.md

 	- Improves command output.
 	- Merges EVA upgrade commands to a single command.
 	- Fixes EVA upgrade command failintg to start.

-- v1.12
-	- Adds a new command `backup` to backup the world.
-	- Adds a new command `save_disable` and `save_enable` to disable or enable world saving.
-	- Adds support for automatic player position when executing commands on dedicated servers.
-	- Improves output when executing commands on dedicated servers.
-	- Fixes `start` and `stop` commands not being sent to the server.

 Thanks for Azumatt for the icon!